VDuchauffour/nix-config/README.md

 # Configuration files for my Nix-based devices

 This repository contains the configuration files for my Nix-based devices, both Darwin and NixOS.
 You can customize the configuration to your liking.

-## How to use the configuration
+## Usage

 ```python
 git clone https://github.com/VDuchauffour/nix-config.git ~/.nix-config